 6. Get Accountability

 While it’s one thing to skip on yourself, a layer of accountability makes you far more likely to follow through on your fitness plans.
-Grab a friend or coworker with similar goals and plan a time to hit the gym before or after work, or on your lunch break.
+Hire a personal trainer or grab a friend or coworker with similar goals and plan a time to hit the gym before or after work, or on your lunch break.